 - Retain original Audible book ID3 tags after conversion

 Guide: How to Download and Backup Audible Audiobooks on Any Device

 First, access the AudKit website with any web browser on your computer and click the “Download” button to download and install AudKit Audible AAX Converter (compatible with Windows and Mac).
 After that, follow the prompts to launch the app.

 Step 1 Add Audible audiobooks to AudKit converter

 Next, open the Audible app on your computer and go to the library section to find the audiobook you want to convert.
 Then, drag and drop the chosen books to the interface of AudKit Audible AAX Converter.
 Another way to add Audible books is to click on the “Add Files” icon to upload the local files from your computer.

 From the bottom, you will see the Format option and tap on it.
 It will show you the setting window to customize the audio parameters of Audible books.
 The AudKit app currently supports MP3, M4A, AAC, WAV, and other file formats.
 You can adjust the audio quality by changing the bit rate, sample rate, and channel according to your needs.
 After that, click on “OK” to save the changes.

 Step 3 Start converting Audible books

-Finally, go back to the main interface and click on the “Convert” button to start downloading and converting Audible books.
+Finally, go back to the main interface and click on the “Convert” button to start downloading Audible books.
 Once the conversion is done, you can click on the folder icon at the bottom of the interface to open the output folder.
 Here you will find all the converted Audible files.
 Now you can play them with any media player you like without worrying about the Audible app not syncing issue again.